fedor-malyshkin/fedor-malyshkin.github.io/projects.md

 permalink: /projects/
 ---

-During my career I have participated in many projects and created many applications, but there are several projects:
+During my career, I have participated in many projects and created many applications, but there are several of them:

 * System for client data processing in Russian's biggest bank (Sberbank)